sandorcloudopus/aws-cloud-engineering-course/exercise/aws-storage/efs-mount-from-different-vpc-01/efs-mount-from-different-vpc-01.md

 # AWS EFS - Mount EFS from a Different VPC (same Region)
-The purpose of this excercise is to demonstrate how to mount EFS File Systen to an EC2 Instance, from a different VPC.
+The purpose of this excercise is to demonstrate how to mount EFS File System to an EC2 Instance, from a different VPC.

 ## Requirements
 - Create 2 different VPC